camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 #### Identity - PostgreSQL

-Identity PostgreSQL values key has been changed from `identity.postgresql` to `identityPostgresql`.
+The Identity PostgreSQL values key has been changed from `identity.postgresql` to `identityPostgresql`.
 To migrate, move the values under the new key in the values file.

 Old: